Engineering Anderson Localization in Arbitrary Dimensions with Interacting Quasiperiodic Kicked Bosons

 In the four-dimensional case ($N_\omega = 2$), shown in Fig.~\ref{fig:critical_exponents}(b), we obtain two distinct exponents that satisfy Wegner’s scaling law~\eqref{eq:wegner}, namely $\nu = 1.16 \pm 0.08$ and $s = 2.33 \pm 0.08$, again consistent with the most recent estimates of these critical exponents.
 For completeness, it would be important to compare this result with the $N=3$ and $N_\omega=1$ case as well as the $N=4$ and $N_\omega=0$ case, for which we also expect an Anderson transition in four dimensions.
 However, these cases are currently beyond our numerical capabilities.
 Finally, these critical exponent estimates are also in good agreement with our estimations from Fig.~\ref{fig:ScalingFunctions}(d).

 The excellent agreement between our measured critical exponents and the well-established values for the Anderson transition, together with the observation of universal scaling behavior, provides a complete proof of concept that the system under study belongs to the orthogonal universality class of the Anderson transition in the effective dimension $d = N + N_\omega$.
-This result confirms that the two mechanisms used to generate additional dimensions would combine in a simply additive manner, which was not a priori evident.
+This result confirms that the two mechanisms used to generate additional dimensions combine in a simply additive manner, which was not a priori evident.